HoJinKind/SiaAppChallenge2018/README.md

 </br>Example of updated supply after flight.</br>

 ## Rpi/hardware
-A modular device which is small and easily detachable. </br >Powered by portable batteries, it uses sensors to determine the quantity of pates at that instant, and update Firebase.
+A modular device which is small and easily detachable. </br >Powered by portable batteries, it uses sensors to determine the quantity of plates at that instant, and update Firebase.